Is September a good month to visit Prague?

 Pretty much every major district of Prague has something going on in the local park, music or theatre hall.

-Because the first weekend in September is still (usually) very warm, most festivals take place outdoors and it’s everyone’s way of saying ‘Good Buy’ to summer.
+Because the first weekend in September is still (usually) very warm, most festivals take place outdoors and it’s everyone’s way of saying ‘Good Bye’ to the summer.

 The Harvest Festival (Dozinky na Letne) takes place on the first Saturday in September at Letna Park (Prague 7).
 It’s a free event organised by the Ministry of Agriculture.